padiketeku/EarthObservation101-Practicals/Activity-07-Characterizing the Spectral Profiles of Surface Types.md

 - urban
 - forest <br>

-2, Explain the variations in spectral characteristics between the surface types
+2, explain the variations in spectral characteristics between the surface types

 **The End**